Fa2bio/Delivery-Api/README.md

 ## <a name="run-application"></a>Run Application

 - After meeting the requirements and installation, run the main method as a spring boot project in DeliveryApi.java;
+- To access the documentation of supported resources, access the swagger available at: http://localhost:8080/swagger-ui/#/;
 - This application contains Spring Hateoas.
 After launching the api, access http://localhost:8080 to access the entry point.
 - This application contains Spring Security.
 To authenticate you'll need to make a post request at http://localhost:8080/oauth/token.
 This request is already prepared in the file that must be imported into the postman;
 - After generating the access token, just add it as a 'Bearer Token' in your requests;